Siberian Chiffchaff logo

 An introductory note on colour nomenclature

 Any text discussing the appearance of Chiffchaffs is immediately beset by the issue of colour nomenclature.
 Several colours and shades - olive, yellow, brown, buff, grey and white - are exhibited by most Chiffchaffs to one degree or another.
-For 'classic' individuals of the various taxa, it is the extent and intensity of these key hues and the degree to which they are admixed that lead to a characteristic appearance (what might be termed 'a central tendency').
-Certain individual chiffchaffs which currently defy easy diagnosis also 'stand out from the crowd' largely because they exhibit an evidently anomalous balance of these key 'colours'.
-Hence, colour nuances are central to discussions of plumage traits in Chiffchaffs and inevitably figure prominently in the following text.
+All subspecies of Chiffchaff vary in appearance to a degree but it is the extent and intensity of these key hues and the degree to which they are admixed that lead to a characteristic appearance for each subspecies and define the appearance of what might be termed 'classic' individuals.
+Hence, colour nuances are central to discussions of plumage traits in Chiffchaffs.
 However, the absence of a universally recognised and accepted 'colour nomenclature' adds yet further complexity to discussions of plumage colours and differences.
 Indeed, different observers often apply contradictory colour names to the same individual Chiffchaff while, conversely, identical colour names are often applied to two or more Chiffchaffs of quite different appearance.
+When discussing Chiffchaffs, it is near-impossible to avoid using the terms 'grey' and 'buff' but both of these suffer from especially diverse interpretations between different observers and this can and does lead to ambiguity and confusion.

 In my own texts, I employ shorthand terms for certain colour liveries, such as 'olive and yellow', 'brown and buff' and 'grey and white'.
 Clearly, there is nothing very 'nuanced' about these terms and they are no more than labels of convenience.
 They are relative, not absolute terms, designed to indicate the key colours and shades which distinguish the Chiffchaffs to which they are applied.
 In a wider context, 'grey' can span any shade between white and black, as in the 'Kodak Grey Scale' below.
-In the term 'grey and white' livery, the label 'grey' is intended to convey a prominence of a 'stony grey' shade (nomenclature again!).
-It denotes a shade resembling 'pale neutral grey' in Smithe's 'Naturalist's Color Guide' or shades in the range 2 to 4 on the Kodak Grey Scale i.e. similar to or a little darker than the outer borders to the scale in the image below).
+In the term 'grey and white' livery, the label 'grey' is intended to convey a shade resembling 'pale neutral grey' in Smithe's 'Naturalist's Color Guide' or shades in the range 2 to 4 on the Kodak Grey Scale.
 'Buff' is here used to designate the hue which infuses the breast and flanks of a truly 'classic' Siberian Chiffchaff (see plate 1).
-In this usage it lacks yellow and has a slightly 'rusty' tinge (in more detailed discussions in the text, the term 'rusty-buff' is often employed).
+In this usage it lacks yellow and has a slightly 'rusty' tinge (in more detailed discussions in the text, the term 'rusty-buff' is sometimes employed).
 Thus, it signifies a somewhat warmer shade than is sometimes inferred by the term 'buff'.
+It essential that all these shorthand terms are interpreted with reference to the definitive and carefully chosen photographs from which they derive their meaning (see Plate 2 below).
+See also: Colour issues, 'moult & wear' and photographs .

 Chiffchaff hues